bleyerj/jaxmat/demos/quickstart/getting_started.md

 In this tutorial, we show how to define and evaluate a simple elastoplastic behavior with nonlinear isotropic hardening.

 We first import `jax` and may specify whether we want to run on the CPU or the GPU.
-We will also need the `equinox` library from which we use `Module`s to define the different behavior bricks.
+We will also need the `equinox` from which we use `Module`s to define the different behavior bricks.

 ```{code-cell} ipython3
 import jax

 jax.config.update("jax_platform_name", "cpu")
 import jax.numpy as jnp
 import equinox as eqx